aardappel/lobster/lobster/docs/source/command_line_usage.md

 -   the main directory (`lobster`): this is where the lobster exe resides, or the "Resource" folder on Apple platforms (when run from an app bundle instead of the command line).
-This is the folder this has the default `include shaders data docs samples` folders inside of it.
+This is the folder this has the default `modules shaders data docs samples` folders inside of it.

 -   the auxiliary directory: this is where the main `.lobster` file being compiled resides.